Mechanical Barriers to Communication

 Mechanical communication barriers are technical glitches that interrupt the smooth flow of information.
 They can stem from problems in the machinery or instruments we use to send and receive messages.
 Whether it’s a faulty pager in a restaurant or a noisy radio, these barriers can cause significant communication breakdowns.

 Ever had a conversation disrupted by a poor phone signal or an email lost in cyberspace?
-Then you’ve experienced a mechanical communication barrier.
+So you’ve experienced a mechanical communication barrier.
 They’re frustrating, they’re common, and they’re what we’ll be diving into in this article.
 So, let’s get started.

-Overview of Mechanical Barriers of Communication
+Overview of Mechanical Barriers to Communication

 For instance, consider utilizing telephones or fax machines for communication, where frequent transmission failures or a prolonged period without communication significantly inhibit the process, thus creating a mechanical communication barrier.
 Ergonomic issues can also cause frustration and discomfort, further hindering effective communication.